datalakehouse/docs/docs/tools/cli/card.rst

 ``avn card remove``
 '''''''''''''''''''

-Removes a credit card associated with the DLH account.
+Removes a credit card associated with the datalakehouse account.

 .. list-table::
   :header-rows: 1